morvarid-L-noor/Career-Path-Navigator/README.md

 ### Part 4: Technical Recommendations

-- **`TECHNICAL_RECOMMENDATIONS.md`**: Technical memo covering cost optimization, A/B testing, failure scenarios, and quality evaluation
+- **`MEMO.md`**: Technical memo covering answers to cost optimization, A/B testing, failure scenarios, and quality evaluation questions

 ## How to Run